 The view was pretty good even from here.

-When you’re on the right track, press on.
+When you’re on the right track, press on…

 I had not been physically active in recent years.
-Further, the difficult circumstances preceding my odyssey had left me waif-like.
-I had not hiked in heat for a long time so I wondered if I should press on.
-After all, I was alone.
-If I passed out, I may not be found.
+Further, the difficult circumstances preceding my re-birth odyssey had left me waif-like.
+I had not hiked in heat for a long time, so I wondered if I should press on.

+But I was watered, and I felt able.
 And I was done with telling myself what I could not do.
 Even if I was not yet used to telling myself what I could.

-So I went on up the steps, past the exhaustion and through the haze of heat.
+So I went on up the steps, pushing past the exhaustion and through the haze of heat.

-The view at the top
+For the view at the top

-Actually once I was there, looking back, it wasn’t that hard at all.
-Sure, the heat was still palpable, blazing on my skin and my clothes, but it was not a big deal.
+Actually once I was there and looking back, the hike wasn’t that hard at all.
+Sure, the heat was still palpable, blazing on my skin and my clothes, but it was not that big a deal.